List of Naruto characters: Kisame Hoshigaki

 Kisame Hoshigaki (干柿 鬼鮫, Hoshigaki Kisame) is a former ninja of Kirigakure and partnered to Itachi Uchiha, having a unique appearance with pale blue skin, a gill-like facial structure, and sharp acute angled triangle teeth.
 While he was loyal to Kirigakure, Kisame was one of the Seven Swordsmen of the Mist, a group of violent ninja that use particularly large swords in battle.
 His sword, Samehada (鮫肌, "Sharkskin" in Shippuden), is a living weapon covered in scales.
 Although it was covered in bandage like cloth in the Akatsuki arc (while he was travelling with Itachi Uchiha).
-That can absorb untold amounts of an opponent's chakra.
+It can absorb untold amounts of an opponent's chakra.
 Only allowing those it sees as worthy to wield it, Samehada can provide the user with the chakra it holds, ensuring him an infinite amount of stamina.
 Kisame himself has massive amounts of chakra, and by fusing Samehada into him, Kisame can assume a shark-like form that increases his abilities.
 In battle, he frequently shapes water into the forms of sharks to damage opponents.
 After discarding Samehada when it chose Killer Bee over him, Kisame is decapitated by Killer Bee and the Raikage using Double Lariat.
 It is later revealed that the decapitation was just a shapeshifting technique performed by Zetsu; the real Kisame having hidden inside Samehada.
-He attempts to flee from the ninjas but is defeated by Might Guy and captured.
+After Kisame's supposed death, Killer Bee took Samehada for himself, therefore allowing Kisame to enter the Hidden Cloud Village.
+After a while, he was discovered by Naruto and Kisame attempts to flee with crucial intel from the Allied Shinobi Force but is defeated by Might Guy and captured.
 Kisame then commits suicide by summoning sharks and allowing them to eat him, but not before using one of them to steal back the information he had compiled and send it to the Akatsuki.
-His voice actor in the Japanese anime is Tomoyuki Dan; in English, he is voiced at first by Michael McConnohie, later by Kirk Thornton.
+His voice actor in the Japanese anime is Tomoyuki Dan; in English, he is voiced by Michael McConnohie in his first appearance and then by Kirk Thornton from then on.